 Gyro-Inspired Shredded Beef is super easy to make!
 Just rub a big beef roast with this seasoning and throw it in your slow cooker (or Instant Pot!) with a sliced onion and some fresh garlic.
 You'll have the most delicious shredded beef to make Greek-inspired bowls!

-Storing this Middle Eastern Spice Blend
+How to Store Middle Eastern Spice Blend

 Store your seasoning in an airtight container for several months or until the spices start to lose their flavor.